Dear Your Teen:

 By comparison, a student with a growth mindset believes that by making an effort, he can learn the material.
 There are steps parents can take to help cultivate a growth mindset in their teenaegrs.
 In addition to Dweck’s book, two others that can help are The Grit Guide for Teens: A Workbook to Help You Build Perseverance, Self-Control, and a Growth Mindset by Caren Baruch-Feldman PhD and Mindsets for Parents: Strategies to Encourage Growth Mindsets in Kids by Margaret Lee & Mary Cay Ricci

-Oftentimes, children and adolescents who have experienced multiple setbacks in their academics can find it hard to stay motivated and believe in their possible successes—sometimes referred to as a self-fulfilling prophecy.
-The use of Cognitive Behavioral Therapy is a great place to start with your son in order to challenge his negative thoughts about himself and learn to create new patterns of thinking and doing.
-Research your local outpatient therapy partners to find a therapist who is well versed in CBT counseling.
+Oftentimes, adolescents who have experienced multiple setbacks in their academics can find it hard to stay motivated.
+In fact, they find it difficult to believe in their possible successes—sometimes referred to as a self-fulfilling prophecy.
+Start with a therapist who is well trained in Cognitive Behavioral Therapy (CBT).
+This is a great place to start with your son.
+CBT can help to challenge his negative thoughts about himself and learn to create new patterns of thinking and doing.

-Overall, the use of an individual therapist is recommended to help underachieving teenagers like your son identify distortions in their thinking and adopt healthier cognitive patterns to make changes in their approach to learning.
+Overall, I recommend finding an individual therapist to help your underachieving son.
+He needs some assistance to identify distortions in his thinking and to adopt healthier cognitive patterns to make changes in their approach to learning.
 Reach out to your son’s school counselor to see what he/she has to offer in regards to emotional support in the school setting and reaching his academic goals.

 Lastly, sometimes underachieving students can have undiagnosed learning issues.
 In order to rule out any learning differences, reach out to your son’s school or local partners who can provide a comprehensive learning evaluation.
 They can also assess for other neurological factors that may be contributing to his challenges with academics (e.g., ADHD).